As eCommerce business owners, you don't need any introduction to online sales promotions.

 Here's how BarkBox takes advantage of National Dog Day to provide a seasonal discount as it appeals to the company's target audience.

-For eCommerce stores, clearances are a great sales promotion campaign to clear inventory for a new product line.
+For eCommerce stores, clearances are a great promotion marketing campaign to clear inventory for a new product line.

 Customers equate clearance discounts with discounted prices, thus they're effective.
 Furthermore, because the number of available things is restricted, it features scarcity and urgency. - Mike Hale, UX specialist, Convertcart